Pay Your Kansas Small Business Taxes

 Step 1: Establish your Kansas business’s corporate income tax obligations

 Nearly all states tax business income derived from business within that state.
 Kansas is no exception.
 The Kansas business tax rate your company pays will typically depend upon the type of business entity you operate.
 In most states, a corporation will be taxed at the state’s corporate income tax rate.
-However, if you operate your business as a limited liability company (LLC), partnership, S corporation, or sole proprietorship, these are all considered pass-through entities and are usually taxed at the state’s personal income tax rate.
+However, if you operate your business as a limited liability company (LLC), partnership, S corporation, or sole proprietorship, these are all considered qualified business income deduction and are usually taxed at the state’s personal income tax rate.

 Corporations